Creating capacity in your firm for advisory accounting

 - What is going well in your role?

 Knowing when to hire additional staff, and supporting your team with cutting-edge technology and defined workflows, are critical to transforming your firm.
-Properly allocating or adding to your firm’s staff and resources will prove invaluable as you toward a consultative, value-added firm.
+Properly allocating or adding to your firm’s staff and resources will prove invaluable as you work toward a consultative, value-added firm.